A. Players and Umpires are requested to read the local morning newspapers on the day of the match for

 All offences listed herein shall be dealt with by the Disciplinary Committee Constituted by the MCA and their decision shall be final and binding.

-1. Umpires responsible for any mistake / error as regards to MCC Laws 2000 code 6th edition-2015 and / or model rules
+1. Umpires responsible for any mistake / error as regards to MCC Laws of Cricket 2017 Code, Edition 2019 and / or model rules

 of M.C.A. or Kanga League Rules shall be subject to action appropriate with the offence listed.